Mastero83/ChessFlask/README.md

 - **Stockfish-Powered Play & Analysis**: Every move, hint, and analysis is backed by the world's strongest chess engine.
 - **Engine ELO Slider**: Set Stockfish's playing strength with a single, intuitive ELO slider (800–2500).
 Advanced engine settings are now handled automatically for a simpler, more user-friendly experience.
 - **Real-Time Evaluation Bar**: See who's winning at a glance with a modern, vertical evaluation bar.
 The bar updates in real time, always shows the correct color orientation (white on your side), and can be toggled on/off in settings.
+- **Move Evaluation (CPL)**: Instantly see the centipawn loss for every move, for both players, in a beautiful, color-coded table.
+Toggle this feature in advanced settings.
 - **Move Information Panel**: The moves table and move navigation controls are now grouped in a dedicated, collapsible 'Move Information' panel for a cleaner, more organized interface.
+Includes a play button for automatic move playback.
 - **Cheat Panel with Depth Slider**: Instantly see the best moves at any depth (1–20) with a compact, toggleable cheat panel—perfect for learning or "cheating."
 Now with improved UI and slider placement.
 - **MongoDB-Backed Game Library**: Upload PGN files, filter/search games, and save to your personal library with statistics and opening selection.
 Requires MongoDB for full functionality.
-- **Move Navigation**: Step through your game with first/last/next/previous controls and a move number field.
+- **Move Navigation**: Step through your game with first/last/next/previous controls, a move number field, and a new play button for auto-playback.
 - **Accuracy Boxes**: After each game, see your accuracy (and your opponent's) in gorgeous, color-coded summary boxes—just like chess.com, but better.
 - **Game Summary Table**: Instantly see how many brilliants, bests, goods, inaccuracies, mistakes, and blunders you made, split by color, with emoticons.
 - **Openings Explorer**: Upload a PGN, filter by move sequence, and visually explore openings with a live board and move selection.